radiantlogic-v8/documentation-new/documentation/global-sync-guide/uploads.md

 ![Start an Upload](./media/image89.png)

-## Upload from the Command Line Utility
+## Upload from the command line utility

 To run an upload from command line, you can use `{RLI_HOME}/bin/vdsconfig.bat init-sync-pipeline -pipelineid {PIPELINE_ID}`